Optimizing Large Model Training through Overlapped Activation Recomputation: Recomputation Scheduling

-\textit{Identical structures.} Large DNN models consist of multiple identical structures.
-For example, the pipeline parallelism has three fixed training procedures~\cite{MegaScale-arxiv24}, including \textit{warm-up}, \textit{steady}, and \textit{cool-down}.
+\textbf{Key observation of identical structures.} Large DNN models consist of multiple identical structures.
+For example, as shown in Figure~\ref{fig:details}(a), the pipeline parallelism has three fixed training procedures~\cite{MegaScale-arxiv24}, including \textit{warm-up} (T0--T1), \textit{steady} (T1--T2), and \textit{cool-down} (T2--T4).
 Each procedure contains repeated training structures.
-Specifically, (1) there are several identical forward passes during warm-up.
-(2) During steady, each worker executes the pattern of one forward propagation followed by one backward propagation (i.e., 1F1B).
-During cool-down, workers perform the repeated pattern of one synchronization stall followed by one backward pass.
-In another example, large-scale models also contain numerous identical layers, such as transformer layers in GPT~\cite{attention}, which exhibit similar GPU memory footprint and computing time.
+Specifically, (1) there are several identical forward passes during \emph{warm-up}.
+(2) During \emph{steady}, each worker executes the pattern of one forward propagation followed by one backward propagation (i.e., 1F1B).
+(3) During \emph{cool-down}, workers perform the repeated pattern of one synchronization stall followed by one recomputation and backward pass.
+Similarly, large-scale models, such as GPT~\cite{attention}, consist of numerous identical layers, like transformer layers (e.g., Layers 0--3 in Figure~\ref{fig:details}), which exhibit similar GPU memory footprints and computing times.

-\textit{Our idea.} Based on the observation that large-scale model training consists of identical layers and identical structures which consists of multiple layers, we find that the local optimal recomputation policy for a single structure/layer can be applied to other identical structures/layers without triggering the search in the global space.
-For example, as shown in Figure~\ref{fig:heuristic}, there are many repeated 1F1B training patterns in the steady stage, with each 1F1B training period involving multiple identical transform layers.
-Therefore, we can establish a policy for a single transform layer and apply this policy across layers and patterns.
+\wj{ \textbf{Key idea.} We find that the local optimal recomputation policy for a single structure/layer can be applied to other identical structures/layers without triggering the search in the global space.
+For example, as shown in Figure~\ref{fig:details}(a), there are many repeated 1F1B training patterns in the \emph{steady} stage (T1--T2), with each 1F1B training period involving multiple identical transform layers.
+Therefore, we can establish a policy for a single transform layer and apply this policy across layers and patterns.} We formulate the problem as a linear program (LP), accounting for operator dependencies, overlapped recomputation and communication constraints, and device memory limitations.

-We formulate the problem using integer linear program (ILP) and describe it here.
-Note that we use the transformer-based model to exemplify the algorithm details.
-Our approach can be applied to other large deep-learning models.